Manice18/Manice18/README.md

 ⭕ I love listening to music, dancing, and watching anime in my free time ⚡.

-⭕ Interested in learning Rust.
+⭕ Interested in learning System Design, advanced Backend technology, Rust.

 ---
 ## 📫 How to reach me: